Loading...

 Working people need to schedule a dialysis time that fits into their routine.

-The majority of people prefer to have their treatments early in the morning or late in the day so they can keep a balance in their working life and family in between.
+The majority of people prefer to have their treatments early in the morning or late in the day.
+So they can keep a balance between their working life and family.

 It’s important to consult with a doctor to find a routine that works best for them.